 Connecticut CPA requirements

 Are you ready to earn your CPA license in Connecticut?
-Your first step should always be to check Connecticut's requirements for taking the CPA Exam and earning CPA licensure, because the Connecticut Board of Accountancy will ultimately license you.
-This page serves as a resource for CPA requirements in Connecticut and is current as of June 2021.
+Your first step should always be to check Connecticut's requirements for taking the CPA Exam, earning CPA licensure and maintaining licensure with continuing professional education (CPE).
+This page serves as a resource for CPA and CPE requirements in Connecticut.
 Always consult with your state or jurisdiction's board of accountancy for the most current information.

 CPA Exam requirements in Connecticut